SciML/DiffEqDocs.jl/docs/src/features/low_dep.md

 In general, you will always need SciMLBase.jl, since it defines all of the fundamental types, but the solvers will automatically reexport it.
-For solvers, you typically only need that solver package.
+For solvers, you typically only require that solver package.
 So SciMLBase+Sundials, SciMLBase+LSODA, etc. will get you the common interface with that specific solver setup.
 SciMLBase.jl is a very lightweight dependency, so there is no issue here!

-For the addon packages, you will normally need SciMLBase, the solver package you choose, and the addon package.
+For the add-on packages, you will normally need SciMLBase, the solver package you choose, and the add-on package.
 So for example, for predefined callbacks you would likely want SciMLBase+OrdinaryDiffEq+DiffEqCallbacks.
 If you aren't sure which package a specific command is from, then use `@which`.
 For example, from the callback docs we have: